hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Add F-Curve Modifier`
    :Shortcut:  :kbd:`Shift-Ctrl-M`

-Opens a pop-up allowing you to add modifiers to the active F-Curve.
-Settings for the :doc:`modifier </editors/graph_editor/fcurves/modifiers>` can be found in the :menuselection:`Sidebar --> Modifiers` tab.
+Shows a submenu from where you can add a :doc:`modifier </editors/graph_editor/fcurves/modifiers>` to the active curve.
+Settings for these modifiers can be found in :menuselection:`Sidebar --> Modifiers`.

 .. _bpy.ops.graph.hide: